Bathroom design: 12 steps to a new scheme

 ‘The big change is that bathrooms are now designed,’ says Travis Gurr, interior designer and specifier at Saneux.

 Manufacturers offer a huge variety of stylish products that reflect our desire to create a calm, relaxing haven.
-So where do you start?
-With these 12 steps to bathroom design success.

 1. Compile a wishlist